London with Teenagers: 14+ Fun & Teen-Approved Things to Do

 Even if you add just a few of these unusual places to your itinerary, it will make your trip so much more special and memorable for everyone in your family!

-For some inspiration on where to go, check out our guide via the link below!
+For inspiration on where exactly to go, check out our detailed guide to some of the best hidden gems of London!

-Whether your teens love shopping or are just looking for cool experiences, take them to at least a few of London’s coolest shops and boutiques.
+Whether your teens love shopping or just enjoy exploring unique places, make sure to include a few of London’s coolest shops and boutiques in your itinerary.

-From flagship stores on Leicester Square or Oxford Street to vintage finds in Covent Garden and quirky colorful shops of Camden Town, there is something for every style and budget.
-In addition, you can browse quirky markets and pick up some unique souvenirs.
+From flagship stores on Oxford Street and Leicester Square to vintage finds in Covent Garden and the quirky, colorful shops of Camden Town, there’s something for every taste and budget.
+You’ll also find plenty of fun markets and independent stores where you can pick up truly unique souvenirs.

 So, this is our guide to London for families with teens.
 We hope that it helps you plan a truly fun and memorable trip!